-Projects above \$5,000,000 in construction costs shall have a formal partnering agreement unless waived by the Chief Facilities Officer.
+All projects, as a part of the procurement strategy, will be reviewed for application of a formal partnering agreement.
 This will entail an initial session facilitated by an outside consultant as part of the preconstruction activities.
 Representatives of all partners shall attend and sign the Partnering Charter developed in the initial session.
 This Charter will contain a detailed mission statement including various commitments made to achieve project success.
 In addition the Charter will define a resolution process, a plan of action for specific project challenges and a plan for follow on partnering progress meetings to assess the performance against the Charter.